Enome/blog/003_uploading_files_using_jquery_file_upload_and_express_js/README.markdown

   p.images
 ```
-Please note that IE9 doesn't support multiple.
-The way we are building our app you will still be able to associate multiple files to your product but it will take extra clicks.
+Please note that IE9 doesn't support 'multiple'.
+The way we are building our app, you will still be able to associate multiple images to your product, but it will take extra clicks.

 ## Including the JavaScript files